The Junta Method for Hypergraphs and the Erd\H{o}s-Chv\'{a}tal Simplex Conjecture: Detailed Overview of the Proof Strategy in the General Case

-The proofs of Propositions~\ref{P:1} and~\ref{P:2}, which may be of independent interest, span Section~\ref{sec:uncap-contains}.
+Propositions~\ref{P:1} and~\ref{P:2} may be of independent interest.
+The proof of their formal versions (namely, Propositions~\ref{prop:uncap single k small} and~\ref{prop:uncap cross k large}, respectively) span Section~\ref{sec:uncap-contains}.
 We describe their structure -- along with the tools we develop for proving them -- in the following subsection.